 Electro Convulsive Therapy

 ECT is a part of the required Specialty Clinics rotation in the third year of residency.
-Patients are referred from a variety of sources, including our outpatient clinic, local community agencies, psychiatrists or outpatient therapists; or from Hershey Medical Center or other hospitals in the area.
-Patients are primarily referred for treatment of mood disorders, although ECT is occasionally used for other conditions, such as intractable obsessive-compulsive disorder, schizophrenia, or catatonia.
+Patients of this service are referred by a variety of sources, including our outpatient clinic, local community agencies, psychiatrists, outpatient therapists, or from the Hershey Medical Center or other hospitals in the area.
+Patients are referred primarily for treatment of mood disorders; however, ECT is occasionally used for other conditions, such as intractable obsessive-compulsive disorder, schizophrenia, or catatonia.